15 Press Release Best Practices to Boost Small Business PR

 This article is part of a larger series on Press Release.

-Following press release best practices each time you submit a story to the media makes it more likely to get additional coverage.
-The process starts before you sit down to write your media announcement and extends to writing it, following press release search engine optimization (SEO) best practices, sending out your release, and what happens after it’s gone live.
-Learn how to boost your public relations (PR) efforts by following the best practices set out below.
+Following press release best practices when you submit a story to the media makes it more likely to get additional coverage.
+The process encompasses everything from following search engine optimization (SEO) best practices to how you send your release, and what happens after it’s gone live.
+Learn how to boost your public relations efforts by following the best practices set out below.

 Best Practices for Planning Your Press Release